-- Allow 1.25 cm (1⁄2 inch) space on each side and at the top of the refrigerator for ease of installation. - 2.
+- Allow 1⁄2 inch (1.25 cm) space on each side and at the top of the refrigerator for ease of installation. - 2.
 If the refrigerator is to be against a wall, you might want to leave extra space on the hinge side so the door can be opened wider. - 3.
-The refrigerator back can be flush against the wall. - If your refrigerator has an ice maker, make sure ice maker water supply has been connected.
-Refer to Installation Instructions.
+The refrigerator back can be flush against the wall.